mikerquinn/dns-acme/README.md

 **dns-acme** is an OpenBao secrets engine plugin that issues X.509 certificates from any ACME-compatible certificate authority (CA) using the DNS-01 challenge mechanism.
+The motivation behind DNS-ACME is the fact that most DNS providers only provide API tokens scoped for a whole zone or even whole account.
+Thus, if you have multiple servers or endpoints in your environment that need certificates from an ACME provider, you can't grant any of them the ability to enroll as their own name, without also granting them the ability to enroll as every other name.
+DNS-ACME resolves this issue.

 The plugin uses an **entity-based authorization model**.
 An admin provisions entities and assigns them an `allowed_domains` metadata attribute listing the domains each entity is authorized to enroll for.
-During enrollment the plugin resolves the requesting entity's metadata authoritatively from OpenBao via the `EntityInfo` RPC — it is not settable by the user in request headers.
+During enrollment the plugin resolves the requesting entity's metadata authoritatively from OpenBao via the `EntityInfo`.
 Every CSR domain must be an exact match against the entity's `allowed_domains` list.

 The plugin also maps DNS provider credentials to roles by zone.
 During enrollment, each CSR domain is matched against configured roles to find the